RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Functional Programming by Building a Spreadsheet/README.md

 - Because the change event is triggering on an input element, the element will have a value property that represents the current value of the input.
 Assign the value property of element to a new variable called value, and use .replace() to remove all whitespace.
 - Spreadsheet software typically uses = at the beginning of a cell to indicate a calculation should be used, and spreadsheet functions should be evaluated.
 - In order to run your spreadsheet functions, you need to be able to parse and evaluate the input string.
 This is a great time to use another function.
+- You need to be able to match cell ranges in a formula.
+Cell ranges can look like A1:B12 or A3:A25.
+You can use a regular expression to match these patterns.
+- The concept of returning a function within a function is called currying.
+This approach allows you to create a variable that holds a function to be called later, but with a reference to the parameters of the outer function call.
+- For example:
+  const innerOne = elemValue(1);
+  const final = innerOne("A");
+- innerOne would be your inner function, with num set to 1, and final would have the value of the cell with the id of A1.
+This is possible because functions have access to all variables declared at their creation.
+This is called closure.
+- In your elemValue function, you explicitly declared a function called inner and returned it.
+However, because you are using arrow syntax, you can implicitly return a function.
+For example: const curry = soup => veggies => {};
+- curry is a function which takes a soup parameter and returns a function which takes a veggies parameter.
+- You can pass a function reference as a callback parameter.
+A function reference is a function name without the parentheses.
+For example: const myFunc = (val) => `value: ${val}`;
+  const array = [1, 2, 3];
+  const newArray = array.map(myFunc);
+- The .map() method here will call the myFunc function, passing the same arguments that a .map() callback takes.
+The first argument is the value of the array at the current iteration, so newArray would be [value: 1, value: 2, value: 3].
+- Because elemValue returns a function, your addCharacters function ultimately returns an array of function references.
+You want the .map() method to run the inner function of your elemValue function, which means you need to call elemValue instead of reference it.
+Pass num as the argument to your elemValue function.